 Articles in this section

-- Where can I find the Infection Prevention Society (IPS) audit?
+- Where can I download the Infection Prevention Society (IPS) decontamination audit?

 - The decontamination of endoscopes for my service is undertaken off-site.
 Do I still need to provide an IHEEM report?